 I have been practicing pottery for almost 11 years now and have been part of various national level exhibitions.
 Winning the prestigious All India Studio Potter’s Biennale at AIFACS (All India Fine Arts and Crafts Society) in 2017, came as a welcome boost as being an artist in India isn't the easiest of professions.
 But for a potter, their reward is the immense peace and satisfaction that comes with being one with clay.
 What I now know is that I have been blessed with a life - long friend (a high maintenance one though)... and immersed in each other's love, we are on a journey, unraveling the mysteries about each other.

 I love wheel throwing and experience immense joy and peace while making wheel thrown pieces.
 Sgraffito and hand painting my pieces with under-glazes is also something I enjoy doing.
 I experiment and play a lot with my glazes too, trying to bring uniqueness to every piece I make.
-I work out of my small home studio with one helper – Amit who is also the lifeline of my studio.
+I work out of my small home studio.

 I love having visitors in my studio, so feel free to come over for a cup of chai, coffee and some clay pe charcha.